tele-gb/Kryz-App-Main/README.md

-# Strava-App
+# My app

-#This is a simple web app to get my best 5k times from Strava
+#This is a simple web app with a a few personal projects on it